chris-tina-xia/site/README.md

-# Welcome
+# Welcome!

-My personal page
+My name is Christina Xia and I'm a rising junior at Baruch.